P7XCKD/NF/Notes Factory/Semister 5/BSA/qb/bsa pt 1 to do solved.md

     -   In the **Error Alert** tab, you can create a message that pops up if someone enters invalid data.

 5.  **Click OK:** Click **OK** to apply the rule.
 Now, only valid data can be entered into the selected cells.
+> example: When you create a rule that only allows numbers between 1 and 10, a user who tries to type "20" will see a pop-up window with a **Stop** sign.
+The message will say something like, "**The number you entered is not valid.** Please enter a number between 1 and 10."
+The user is then forced to fix their entry.
 ***

 - [ ] Q.6